bsinou/vitrnx/README.md

-# vitrnx
+# Vitrn X

-Simple front end client that  offers a basic web site and a blog
+Simple front end client that provides a basic web site and a blog